 A traditional pipeline is a system of connected pipes used to transport gas and liquid.
 Similarly, your talent pipeline needs to be grounded in a system that connects your talent pool to you and your team.
 The glue that binds this system together is a deep understanding of your company's needs.

 Look closely at vacant positions—and those likely to become vacant in the near future—and begin thinking about succession planning among teams within the organization.
 Speak with hiring managers to identify skill gaps they hope to fill with new hires, and align their department needs with the company’s overall business objectives.
 Put your findings together to map out a clear plan for your company’s hiring needs based on your ideal candidate persona.

 If you have a well-known brand, talent will likely come to you and actively apply for jobs through your career page.
 Less visible brands tend to have a harder time getting in front of candidates and need to use a mixture of talent sourcing methods to find and attract the right people.
-Regardless of which bucket you fall into, here’s a list of some of the most popular talent sourcing methods to leverage during recruitment.
+Regardless of which bucket you fall into, here’s a list of some of the most popular channels to find the best candidates.